argravee/argravee/README.md

 I'm Nasar, an undergrad student in Computer Science & Philsosphy at the University of Saskatchewan.

-I enjoy building tools that genuinely help people, especially in areas constrained by institutional, political, and administrative complexity/inaction.
-I also love challenging myself with technically demanding and abstract systems.
+I enjoy building tools that help people, especially in areas constrained by institutional, political, and administrative complexity/inaction.
+I also love challenging myself with building technically demanding and abstract systems.

 ## 🔧 What I’m currently working on